brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 };
 ```
 The first part of the trigger is a comment section which shows how to access document data through the change event.
+We removed them from the code above to make a cut and paste easier, and to focus on the execution of our task at hand.
 The comments have  to shown below so we can see how to handle a delete or replace event.
-We removed them from the code to make a cut and paste easier.

 ```
   /*